 Spending time in nature is essential for all teenagers – even if it is not always one of their priorities.
 In fact, it is easy for young adults to resort to gaming, playing video games, or surfing the Internet.
 Nonetheless, if you wish to look after their mental and emotional health, you should encourage them to take a walk in a park, woodland, or beach.
 Of course, not alone – some options include joining a Scouting organization or taking a camping trip together.

-Breathing exercises are no different from any other type of exercise: to see benefits from it, you need to practice.
+Breathing exercises are no different from any other type of exercise: to see benefits, you need to practice.
 However, just learning how to use the breath to calm the mind and improve focus can yield immediate results.
 If your teen has started to practice yoga, the chances are that they are already familiar with the importance of focusing on and controlling inhales and exhales.
 Encourage them to use documentaries and tutorials to make this skill part of their life toolbox.

 Eating disorders are increasingly common and can affect people in any age group.
 However, they are far more common among young adults and teenagers.
 During this time of life, the body is changing and some of these changes happen outside of our control.

 Because of all this, it is essential for your little one to establish a healthy and balanced relationship with food.
-Mindful eating can teach them how to listen to their bodies and what foods can help them nourish their body.
+Mindful eating can teach them how to listen to their bodies and what foods can help them nourish them.
 Of course, you should always consult an expert nutritionist before creating a diet plan for your teenager – but you could start by helping them understand that plant-based, whole foods act as sustainable fuel for the body.

 Practicing sports is vital for any young adult.
 Firstly, moving the body increases the heart rate, thus improving circulation, digestion, and metabolism.
-Additionally, as the heart rate increases, the body releases endorphins – a chemical also called the “happy hormone”.
+Additionally, as the heart rate increases, the body releases endorphins – a chemical also called the “happy hormone.”

 Another important benefit of encouraging your teenagers to take part in sports is that these activities teach them to respect others, work in a team, and build friendships.
 Remember: winning and losing are both parts of the game!

 Volunteering is not always something that teenagers like to do, but it can be extremely important in their formation and growth.
 If you are encouraging them to donate some of their time to a cause, make sure they research the different associations and causes by themselves.
 For example, some might fight for animal rights, join feminist or anti-racism movements, help our environmental and ethical projects such as Fridays For Future and Sea Shepherd, or prepare meals for those who can’t afford it.
 Whatever their passion is, make sure to help them make an impact.
-After all, they are going to be the ones living on Earth in the future – it is only right that they help shape the place they want to live in!
+After all, they are going to be the ones living on Earth in the future; it is only right that they help shape the place they want to live in!